-The Parish Church of Sant Martí d'Empúries is located in the old town area, right in the middle of the main square, and was built over the ruins of the moat of the mediaeval castle.
+Sant Martí d'Empúries's Parish Church is located in the old town area, facing the main square, and was built above the ruins of a mediaeval castle moat.

-Above the door there are commemorative stones from the 10th, 13th and 16th centuries corresponding to the different works made in the old and new churches.
-Among the ashlar stones on the facing there are numerous fragments of Greco-Roman ceramics.
-Inside there are fine keystones, several early Paleo-Christian stones and a Romanesque font.
-It is protected as a
+Above the main gate, there are 3 commemorative tomb stones circa 10th, 13th and 16th centuries corresponding to various works made at the former and present new churches.
+Numerous fragments of Greco-Roman pottery intersperse the church stone walls.
+Inside, outstanding features are some carved bosses, several Paleo-Christian consecrated altar stones, and a Romanesque font.
+It is a protected